IIIF/api/source/api/presentation/3.0/index.md

 A Canvas _MUST_ have a rectangular aspect ratio (described with the `height` and `width` properties) and/or a `duration` to provide an extent in time.
 These dimensions allow resources to be associated with specific regions of the Canvas, within the space and/or time extents provided.
 Content _MUST NOT_ be associated with space or time outside of the Canvas's dimensions, such as at coordinates below 0,0, greater than the height or width, before 0 seconds, or after the duration.
 Content resources that have dimensions which are not defined for the Canvas _MUST NOT_ be associated with that Canvas by an Annotation with the `motivation` value `painting`.
 For example, it is valid to use an Annotation with the `motivation` value `painting` to associate an Image (which has only height and width) with a Canvas that has all three dimensions, but it is an error to associate a Video resource (which has height, width and duration) with a Canvas that does not have all three dimensions.
 Such a resource _SHOULD_ instead be referenced with the `rendering` property, or by Annotations with a `motivation` value other than `painting` in the `annotations` property.

-Parts of Canvases _MAY_ be described using a Specific Resource with a Selector, following the patterns defined in the [Web Annotation][webanno] data model.
+Parts of Canvases _MAY_ be described using a Specific Resource with a Selector, following the patterns defined in the [Web Annotation][org-w3c-webanno] data model.
 The use of the FragmentSelector class is _RECOMMENDED_ by that specification, as it allows for refinement by other Selectors and for consistency with use cases that cannot be represented using a URI fragment directly.
 Parts of Canvases can be referenced from Ranges, as the `body` or `target` of Annotations, or in the `start` property.

 Parts of Canvases _MAY_ also be identified by appending a fragment to the Canvas's URI, and these parts are still considered to be Canvases: their `type` value is the string `Canvas`.
 Rectangular spatial parts of Canvases _MAY_ also be described by appending an `xywh=` fragment to the end of the Canvas's URI.
 Similarly, temporal parts of Canvases _MAY_ be described by appending a `t=` fragment to the end of the Canvas's URI.
 Spatial and temporal fragments _MAY_ be combined, using an `&` character between them, and the temporal dimension _SHOULD_ come first.
 It is an error to select a region using a dimension that is not defined by the Canvas, such as a temporal region of a Canvas that only has height and width dimensions.